PavaniPotluri/ShoppingCartSolution/README.md

   SQL Server used for database implmentation.
   React js with Redux is used for UI development.

-  Webpages are available in ./ShoppingCart.WebPages folder API project is available in ./ShoppingCart.WebAPI
+ Webpages are available in ./ShoppingCart.WebPages folder.
+ API project is available in ./ShoppingCart.WebAPI

  ### Steps to run the application: